 - Extracurricular activities: Sports or clubs may push bedtime later if not managed carefully.

-- Screen exposure: Using phones or tablets before bed can delay melatonin production—the hormone that triggers sleepiness.
+- Screen exposure: Using phones or tablets before bed can make it harder to wind down and fall asleep.

 - Diet: Heavy meals or caffeine late in the day can interfere with falling asleep.

-- Individual differences: Some kids naturally need slightly more or less sleep; tuning into their energy levels is key.
+- Individual differences: Some kids naturally need slightly more sleep than others; tuning into their daytime energy and mood is key.

 Parents should consider these when setting a bedtime but always prioritize sufficient total sleep hours.